Moonchowdhur/chef-recipe-client/README.md

 # Project Details:

-- My Website name is Chef Lite.This website is different type of chinese recipes.
+- My Website name is Cooking Lite.This website is different type of chinese recipes.

 - There are Navigation section section containing Home, Blog, user profile picture, name,Login and logout btn.